Cal Poly Grads in Demand

 Students completing the Construction Management program receive a Bachelor of Science degree and will find a wide variety of career choices:

 - Project engineer, field engineer, administrator, estimator or construction manager of utility, heavy, highway and building projects for the private sector and local, state, and federal agencies.

 - Sales engineer for construction related equipment and products.

 Construction Management students are among the most aggressively recruited on campus with nearly 100% finding full-time employment prior to graduation.
 With a median starting salary of $72,712 per year, CM graduate's compensation ranks 7th overall compared with all other Cal Poly graduates as found in the Cal Poly Graduate Status Report for 2017-2018 Graduates.
 (Select Salary Data and look for "Construction Management" under Salary by Major 2017-2018)

-Please select from the menu to the left to learn more about our history and how you can become a student in our department.
+Please select from the menu to the right to learn more about our history and how you can become a student in our department.

 Jeong H. Woo, Ph.D.

 Construction Management Department